ohdongha/OrthNet/README.md

 - pyhton 2.x - all scripts were written in python 2.7, in linux.
 - mcl (https://github.com/JohannesBuchner/mcl) - other clustering options will be added in future updates.
 - I assume users are familiar with basic linux commands.
-- Optional:
+- Optional
-	- gffread (https://github.com/gpertea/gffread) - if you start with a .gff file to generate input #1
+	* gffread (https://github.com/gpertea/gffread) - if you start with a .gff file to generate input #1
-	- orthoMCL (http://orthomcl.org/common/downloads/software/) - to generate input #2 (see below for an alternative)
+	* orthoMCL (http://orthomcl.org/common/downloads/software/) - to generate input #2 (see below for an alternative)
-	- blast+ (https://www.ncbi.nlm.nih.gov/books/NBK1762/) - to generate input #3
+	* blast+ (https://www.ncbi.nlm.nih.gov/books/NBK1762/) - to generate input #3
-	- Cytoscape (http://cytoscape.org/) - to visualize and print OrthNets
+	* Cytoscape (http://cytoscape.org/) - to visualize and print OrthNets

 ### Prerequisites -genome data
 - genome annotation of "representative" gene models (.gtf) - see below on how to get "representative" gene models